Ziplines

 KeepMomentum | false | Whether the attached object retains its momentum when dismounted.
 Note that if a player has negative vertical momentum, it will not be retained because the player performs a jump when dismounting. |

-Loop | false | When true, and AllowEndDismount is false, the Zipline will reset back to the start of the path when it reaches the end.
-May behave oddly if the start and end of the path are not at the same location. |
+Loop | false | When true, and AllowEndDismount is false, the Zipline will act like a loop, moving the player between the start and end when passing them.
+May behave oddly if the position of the zipline and the first point do not match or the position of the first and last points do not match. |

 RopeLength | 5 | The length of the rope formed between the attached object and the guide part. |

 Segments | 20 | The amount of segments the curve is formed by.
-Please note that there is a limit of 100 segments in order to reduce lag. |
+Please note that there is a segment limit in order to reduce lag.
+The limit is 200 if anchored and 100 if unanchored. |

 Speed | 5 | The speed the guide part travels at, in studs per second. |